35Draken/THP_Kitten_Store_Project/README.md

 → This project is running with Ruby on Rails for the back-end side and partly with Bootstrap for the front side.<br> → Features:
 ```
-- Online store displaying kitten pictures
-- Stripe payments, Mailer for notifications and orders
-- Admin dashboard
-- Cart
-- User account with profile picture, editing page and password recovery.
-- Mailer for notifications and orders
-- ...

 ```
 #  Specs